nhsuk/betahealth/content/conditions/heat-exhaustion-and-heatstroke/main-content.md

 They should start to cool down and feel better within 30 minutes.

-!!! info_compact
-  If you’re not sure what to do call 111.
-!!!

 !!! severe
   ## Call 999 if the person: